 Celebrating New Years Eve means different things to different people.
 I encourage you to enjoy New Years Eve in a way that is meaningful for you.
 You might like a quiet evening at home, or a night out with others to view the fireworks.

 I don’t always see in the New Year, but, for some, the excitement of counting down to midnight is a highlight of their year.
 Whether you choose to see in the New Year or not, I encourage you to enjoy each moment of New Years Eve.
-And I wish you health and happiness in 2016.
+And I wish you health and happiness in the year ahead.